Subject: Travel, Expense and Travel Card Procedures

 d.
 The Single Extended Day Travel Meal allowance may not exceed $20 and is reimbursable at actual cost, no receipt required, and paid with a University Travel Card whenever possible.

-The University reimburses lodging at actual.
+The University reimburses lodging at actual cost.
 The University requires the itemized lodging receipt to support actual expenses.
 Such receipts typically show the name and location of the lodging, the dates, and separate amounts for other charges such as meals and telephone calls.

 b.
 Travelers should request and receive reimbursement equal to the single room rate when staying in a room costing more than the single room rate and the other person(s) in the room is not on official University business.

-Travelers are urged to make all air travel arrangements for individuals through Concur, or for group travel, through the designated TMC.
+Travelers are required to make all air travel arrangements for individuals through Concur or the TMC, or for group travel, with the designated TMC.
 Payment for such air travel should be made with a Travel Card.
-The UMS Travel Administrator, as appropriate, may in other cases authorize travel agencies to bill air travel directly to the University.
+The UMS Travel Administrator, as appropriate, may in other cases authorize the travel agency to bill air travel directly to the University.
+Rare exceptions for compelling business reasons will be addressed in consultation with the appropriate University CBO.

 Regularly scheduled airlines should be selected as carriers whenever possible unless approved in advance in writing, by the applicable University CBO AND University Risk Manager, private non-commercial and/or charter services are not allowed.

 Travelers must use U.S. flag air carrier service for all air travel funded by the U.S. Government, except as provided in the Fly America Act.
-Further details: https://www.gsa.gov/policy-regulations/policy/travel-management-policy/fly-america-act
+Further details: https://www.gsa.gov/policy-regulations/policy/travel-management-policy/fly-america-act: United States Fly America Act (External Site).

 The University will not reimburse travelers for the purchase of travel, life or accident insurance, except in unique circumstances (e.g., travel booking in anticipation of receiving a grant) with prior approval from the appropriate CBO or designee.
 In some instances, Travel Interruption Insurance may be allowed with prior approval of the University’s Risk Manager.

-The University will not reimburse travelers for the purchase of in-flight and/or airport WIFI and/or airport lounge expenses.
+The University will not reimburse travelers for the purchase of in-flight and/or airport WIFI, fee-based upgraded seat or boarding assignments, and airport lounge expenses.

 a.
 APL Section II-B, Motor Vehicle Administration & Guidelines, should be reviewed prior to operating a vehicle for University business.